OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-04-Authentication-and-Secure-Communication-Failures.md

 ### Scenario #2

-A maker creates an application that uses a custom API, and hard-codes the API key in the application code.
+A maker uses admin credentials to create a database connection.
-Other makers can access the API key directly.
+They build an application that uses that connection to show data to its users.
-Moreover, the API key might leak to the app's client code allowing users to gain direct access to the key.
+Even though they intended to allow read-only operations through the app, users can use the over-privileged connection to write or delete records from the database.

 ## How to Prevent